oneinfra/oneinfra/README.md

 > This command will take previous definitions from `stdin`, append the
 > cluster definition and print everything to `stdout`.

-### Node injection (control plane node)
+### Control plane injection

 ```
-oi node inject --name controlplane --cluster cluster --role controlplane
+oi component inject --name controlplane --cluster cluster --role controlplane
 ```

-Each node represents a Kubernetes Master node.

-Injects a versioned node with name `controlplane`, assigned to the cluster with name `cluster`, created on the previous step.
+Injects a versioned control plane with name `controlplane`, assigned to the cluster with name `cluster`, created on the previous step.

-You can inject as many nodes as you want, by piping them, as long as they have different names for the same cluster.
+You can inject as many control planes as you want, by piping them, as long as they have different names for the same cluster.

 > This command will take previous definitions from `stdin`, append the
-> node definition and print everything to `stdout`.
+> control plane definition and print everything to `stdout`.

-### Node injection (control plane ingress node)
+### Control plane ingress injection

 ```
-oi node inject --name loadbalancer --cluster cluster --role controlplane-ingress
+oi component inject --name loadbalancer --cluster cluster --role controlplane-ingress
 ```

 Injects a Control Plane ingress (haproxy) instance, that will